6 Request Compute, Memory, and Latency Bottlenecks

 • Fused RoPE + attention: apply rotary position embeddings to \(Q\) and \(K\) within the attention kernel itself

 Each fusion eliminates one HBM round trip.
 For a single transformer layer, there might be 10 or more such opportunities.
-Across 80+ layers in a large model, these small savings add up to a meaningful reduction in total memory traffic and kernel launch overhead.
+Across 80+ layers in a large model, these small savings add up to a meaningful reduction in total memory traffic and kernel launch overhead, increasing arithmetic intensity and decreasing TPOT.

 CUDA graphs